 The Package Center is the most powerful feature of a Synology server.
 It opens up the hardware to endless possibilities.

-The following are a handful of popular apps, any one of which alone is enough to justify the cost of a server.
+The following are a handful of popular apps or packages users can add to most Synology servers.
+Any one of which alone is enough to justify the cost of a server.
 Again, you can run most, if not all, of these apps and more simultaneously.

 Synology Drive